 What is the complaints process for privacy breaches?

-- If you feel there has been a breach of your personal information related to the Automatic Referral Pathway, you can make a complaint to the Men’s Telephone Counselling and Referral Service by contacting the Operations Manager on 03 9487 4500.
+- If you feel there has been a breach of your personal information related to the Automatic Referral Pathway, you can make a complaint to the Men’s Referral Service by contacting the Operations Manager on 03 9487 4500.

 Where can I find more information about privacy?